hannibal002/SkyHanni/README.md

 ## Contributing

-Are you interested in writing your own SkyHanni feature? do you want to fix that one annoying bug yourself?
+Are you interested in writing your own SkyHanni feature?
+Do you want to fix that one annoying bug yourself?
 Check out our [contributing guide](CONTRIBUTING.md) for more information!

 ---